agentmorris/MegaDetector/megadetector.md

 #### Linux instructions for git/Python stuff

-If you have installed Mambaforge on Linux, you are probably always at an Mambaforge prompt; i.e., you should see "(base)" at your command prompt.
+If you have installed Miniforge on Linux, you are probably always at an Miniforge prompt; i.e., you should see "(base)" at your command prompt.
 Assuming you see that, the first time you set all of this up, and run:

 ```batch
 mkdir ~/git